 Well known hate figure for extreme right-wing and racist groups, she has been physically beaten by members of neo-fascist groups during protest against Marriage for all, that she defends.

 She wrote book about Inna Shevchenko, the leader of Femen.
 More than a portrait, it is a journal of the contemporary fight for feminism, which unites young rebels from Arab Spring to Ukrainian Spring.

-She is given conferences in many countries: Belgium, Switzerland, Norway, Denmark, Croatia, Yemen, Morocco, Tunisia, Algeria, USA, Canada…
+She had given conferences in many countries: Belgium, Switzerland, Norway, Denmark, Croatia, Yemen, Morocco, Tunisia, Algeria, USA, Canada…

 As a filmmaker, she has directed 21 documentaries, a program on France 2′ and a Radio Show on France Inter, and has produced 70 films about Muslim women’s voices around the World.
 She also received an award of the best script for a short-movie in 2003.